-- Prior to an exam, students are required to store all personal items (backpacks, phones, watches, caps/hats, purses, coats, etc.) in the locker room on the first floor of DHSC (Room 129) - Students are expected to have their own lock to secure personal items. - Lockers are not assigned, but will be used by multiple students from different classes during exams.
-Locks should be removed after each exam to allow use by other students. - It is permissible (and encouraged) for students to share locker space if locker space becomes limited when several classes have tests at the same time.

-- All exams will be proctored by faculty and with cameras located in the classroom. - Students must bring a laptop computer and two pencils to the testing classroom.
-No other personal items will be allowed in the testing classroom. - Dry erase will be provided, if needed. - A School of Nursing nametag or ID is required in order to test. - Students will be assigned random seating. - Students should be in their seats and ready to begin the exam at the published testing start time. - Once the exam is finished, students should exit the testing room. - After the exam, students should retrieve personal items from the locker room (including lock). - Students are asked not to congregate outside of the testing room after an exam.
-Students are asked to move to designated student areas in the Lobby or Lounge of DHSC.
+- Prior to an exam, students are required to store all personal items (backpacks, phones, watches, caps/hats, purses, coats, etc.) in a locker located in the IHS building. - Lockers are not assigned, but will be used by multiple students. - All exams will be proctored by faculty in the classroom. - Students must bring a laptop computer to the testing classroom.
+No other personal items will be allowed in the testing classroom. - Dry erase boards will be provided, if needed. - A School of Nursing nametag or ID is required in order to test. - Students will be assigned random seating. - Students should be in their seats and ready to begin the exam at the published testing start time. - Once the exam is finished, students should exit the testing room. - After the exam, students should retrieve personal items from the locker room. - Students are asked not to congregate outside of the testing room after an exam; students encouraged to move to designated student areas the IHS building.